-Each designated SERP member is required to complete To take advantage of lessons learned on decision-making for inspection findings that go through the SERP process, regional and headquarters SERP members are expected to share these lessons learned in routine meetings, such as during periodic counterpart meetings.
+Each designated SERP member is required to complete SDP Decision Making training prior to participating in SERP meetings.
+The training is in an online training module (TMS) that focuses on basic probabilistic risk assessment techniques and the importance of understanding the most influential assumptions presented by risk analysts, risk-informed decision-making, and the role and responsibilities of SERP members.
+This training is required only once but can be accessed at any time as a refresher course.
+To take advantage of lessons learned on decision-making for inspection findings that go through the SERP process, regional and headquarters SERP members are expected to share these lessons learned in routine meetings, such as during periodic counterpart meetings.

-Inspection Finding Review Board (IFRB) efficient During SERP, panel members will review the inspection finding and reach consensus on:
+Documentation from an Inspection Finding Review Board (IFRB) that likely occurred prior to preparations for a SERP can help with efficient development of SERP documentation and preparation for the meeting.
+During a SERP, panel members will review the proposed inspection finding and reach consensus on:

 The safety or security significance of the finding, including the assignment of a preliminary or final color, and